agile-lab-dev/Data-Product-Specification/README.md

 * * * Major version of the data product is always the same as the major version of the components and it is the same version that is shown in both data product ID and component ID
 * `InfrastructureTemplateId` the id of the microservice responsible for provisioning the component.
 A microservice may be capable of provisioning several UseCaseTemplateId
 * `UseCaseTemplateId` the id of the template used in the builder to create the component
-* `Tags: [Array[Yaml]]` Free tags at Workload level ( please refer to OpenMetadata https://docs.open-metadata.org/openmetadata/schemas/entities/tagcategory )
+* `Tags: [Array[Yaml]]` Tag labels at Workload level ( please refer to OpenMetadata https://docs.open-metadata.org/metadata-standard/schemas/types/taglabel )
 * `ReadsFrom: [Array[String]]` This is filled only for `DataPipeline` workloads and it represents the list of output ports or external systems that is reading.
 Output Ports are identified with `DP_UK.OutputPort_ID`, while external systems will be defined by a string `EX_$systemdescription`.
 Here we can elaborate a bit more and create a more semantic struct.
 * * Constraints:
 * * * This array will only contain ID-s